USEPA/EPA_ALPHA_Model/ALPHA_Documentation/alpha_development.rst

 * Simulink blocks that produce a signal bus should have ``bus_out`` as output port 1.

+* Whenever possible, variant subsystem blocks should be controlled by a ``variant`` string property that matches the name of the block to be selected.

 Customizing the Batch Process
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^